erroronline1/caro/readme.md

 * The application is designed and [tested](#prerequisites) to work with Apache2 with MySQL/MariaDB and IIS with SQL Server.
 For other server/database configurations additional prepared queries and access restrictions to the fileserver (`UTILITY::createDirectory()`) may have to be created.
 * [CSV Processor](#csv-processor) only returns a named array, so you'll have to implement postprocessing of the data by yourself.
 * Changing the database structure during runtime may be a pita using sqlsrv for default preventing changes to the db structure (https://learn.microsoft.com/en-us/troubleshoot/sql/ssms/error-when-you-save-table).
 Adding columns to the end appears to be easier instad of insertions between.
 Dynamically added columns must be nullable, keep in mind if NULL should have a meaning.
 During development altering tables [can be enabled if disabled by default](https://learn.microsoft.com/en-us/troubleshoot/sql/ssms/error-when-you-save-table).
+* Settings to access a local server on the development machine: https://stackoverflow.com/questions/21896534/accessing-a-local-website-from-another-computer-inside-the-local-network-in-iis
 * See available frontend render options importing unittest.js and calling `rendertest('documents')` or `rendertest('app')` from the console.

 [Content](#content)